-The School of Cultural and Family Psychology offers Synchronous Online (Live Virtual) class meetings that provide live interaction as well as training in how to conduct virtual meetings which is a new skill set for providing online telehealth mental health services in professional clinical agencies as well as in the private practice community.
+The School of Cultural and Family Psychology offers several Synchronous Online (live virtual) programs.
+In this modality, class meetings provide live interaction as well as training in how to conduct virtual meetings, which is a skill set for delivering online telehealth mental health services in professional agencies as well as in the private practice community.
+All courses are held in 16-week semesters.
+Synchronous virtual classrooms operate much like traditional classrooms, with set class meeting times and live discussions.
+In this modality, all classes will be scheduled in this manner, allowing for the flexibility to access classes wherever the student is located.
+Currently, Synchronous Online is offered for MFT Trauma Specialization, LatinX Family Studies, and African American Family Studies.

-Definition of Synchronous Online (live virtual) Format:
+Expectations for Hybrid and Synchronous Online (live virtual) Format:

-- Synchronous Online students are expected to have their camera on at all times - You must participate in the course by using the chatbox feature or having the professor note your participation through verbal engagement - Attendance will be documented by the professor as well as late arrivals or early exits, which will deduct points from your final grade and can potentially lead to not passing the class - Distracting noises or other environmental issues (such as walking around outside, speaking to others in your virtual area) will prevent you from receiving credit for class attendance - To participate, students must be sure to have stable internet access.
+- Hybrid and Synchronous Online students are expected to have their camera on at all times. - Students must participate in the course by using the chatbox feature or having the professor note participation through verbal engagement. - Attendance will be documented by the professor as well as late arrivals or early exits, which will deduct points from the final grade and can potentially lead to not passing the class. - Distracting noises or other environmental issues (such as walking around outside, speaking to others in the virtual area) will prevent students from receiving credit for class attendance. - To participate, students must be sure to have stable internet access.